IdeasLabUT/Latent-Space-Hawkes/README.md

 ```

 #### Dynamic link prediction tasks:
-This task required running the **future events prediction tasks** (model estimation) first to load the estimated parameters from the pickle file.
+This task requires running the **future events prediction tasks** (model estimation) first to load the estimated parameters from the pickle file.

 ```python
 # run dynamic link prediction on reality mining dataset with a 2 dimendion model